Hit by cuts, bankers run from London's square mile

 While more expensive executives further up the banking food chain leave, graduates are still drawn to the sector often by the high levels of pay on offer that might allow them one day to strike out alone.

-The crisis, and recent scandals like an explosive public resignation letter by a former Goldman Sachs employee last week which criticised the firm's "rip-off" culture, have done little to put applicants off.
+The crisis, and recent scandals like an explosive public resignation letter by a former Goldman Sachs employee last week which criticized the firm's "rip-off" culture, have done little to put applicants off.

 Competition for places is hotting up, though this is partly as a result of cutbacks - vacancies in investment banks and funds could be down more than 40 percent for 2011-2012 compared with 2010-2011, according to an Association of Graduate Recruiters (AGR) survey.